AdobeDocs/experience-manager-cloud-service.de-DE/help/implementing/developing/headless-journey/update-your-content.md

 Assets can have multiple renditions.
 These are typically exposed as child entities, one exception being a thumbnail rendition, which is exposed as a link of type `thumbnail` ( `rel="thumbnail"`).
 -->

-## Assets HTTP API und Inhaltsfragmente {#assets-http-api-content-fragments}
+## Assets-HTTP-API und Inhaltsfragmente {#assets-http-api-content-fragments}

-Inhaltsfragmente werden für einen kopflosen Versand verwendet, und ein Inhaltsfragment ist ein spezieller Asset-Typ.
-Sie werden zum Zugriff auf strukturierte Daten wie Texte, Zahlen, Daten usw. verwendet.
+Inhaltsfragmente werden für die Headless-Bereitstellung verwendet und ein Inhaltsfragment ist ein spezieller Asset-Typ.
+Sie werden für den Zugriff auf strukturierte Daten wie Texte, Zahlen und Daten verwendet.

 <!--
 As there are several differences to *standard* assets (such as images or audio), some additional rules apply to handling them.